eyolfson/const-checker-artifact/README.md

   row (consistent with the caption).
 - The calculations for LLVM in Section IV subsection A are wrong, instead of 15% it should be 10%.
+- In Table VIII, the fish "% unannotated classes (developer-written)" should be 21, the corresponding estimated column is correct.

 We'll update all numbers that depend on these.